-FBAR is due on April 15th every year to coincide with the tax date for Americans both inland and overseas.
-However, if you missed out on the filing date, no worries.
-US Americans abroad have an automatic extension to file until October 15th.
+FBAR is due on April 15 every year to coincide with the tax date for Americans both inland and overseas.
+However, if you missed out on the filing date, Americans overseas have an automatic extension to file until October 15.

 Penalties of the FBAR for US expats

-So, as you can imagine, forgetting or avoiding a single document can be so costly!
+So, as you can imagine, as an American abroad, forgetting or avoiding a single document can be costly.

-By using the Streamline, you’ll eventually work your way to becoming tax compliant.
-This also means you’ll be penalty free as long as you were innocently unaware of your filing requirements as a US American abroad.
-Plus, we at MyExpatTaxes help many expats with the FBAR and Streamlined Procedure.
+We at MyExpatTaxes – with our award-winning expat tax software – help many expats every day with the FBAR and Streamlined Procedure.
 We do this for a reasonable price (about 600 to 700 Euros depending on your situation).
 If you sign up through our app we can get started right away.

 This post was updated on April 29, 2020.